 Doctorate Program Admission Process

-Doctorate Admission Requirements
+Doctorate Admission Requirements for Non-International Students

 A faculty admission committee will evaluate each applicant’s candidacy once all admissions materials have been received.
 The doctorate admission process requires the candidate to:

 - Complete the application online at HarrisburgU.edu/Apply.

 - Write an essay (in English) on how this degree supports the candidate’s academic and career aspirations.

 - Submit final official transcript(s) from the college or university at which the highest degree earned was conferred.
 An unofficial transcript can be used for admissions decision but an official transcript must be sent prior to registration.